OTTAWA, June 2, 2018 /CNW/ -

 Why you should take note?

 The risk to Canadians is low.
 Salmonella is commonly found in raw chicken and frozen raw breaded chicken products.
-Illnesses can be avoided if safe food handling, preparation and cooking practices are followed when preparing these types of food products.
+Illnesses can be avoided if safe food-handling, preparation and cooking practices are followed for these types of food products.

-This outbreak is a reminder to properly handle, cook and store poultry, including frozen breaded chicken products to avoid getting sick.
-Frozen raw breaded chicken products contain raw poultry and should be handled and prepared no differently from other raw poultry products.
-Canadians are advised to follow cooking instructions carefully and verify the internal temperature after cooking before consuming these products.
-Frozen raw breaded chicken products and raw poultry pieces must be cooked to an internal temperature of at least 74°C (165°F) to ensure they are safe to eat.
+This outbreak is a reminder that frozen raw breaded chicken products contain raw poultry and should be handled and prepared no differently from other raw poultry products.
+Follow cooking instructions carefully and verify the internal temperature after cooking, as recommended, before consuming these products.
+Frozen raw breaded chicken products and raw poultry pieces must be cooked to an internal temperature of at least 74°C (165°F) to ensure that they are safe to eat.
 Whole poultry must be cooked to an internal temperature of at least 82°C (180°F).

-Currently, there are 30 cases of Salmonella Enteritidis illness in four provinces: Alberta (2), Ontario (17), Quebec (7), and New Brunswick (4).
-Four individuals have been hospitalized.
-Individuals became sick between May 2017 and February 2018.
-The average age of cases is 32 years, with ages ranging from 1 to 73 years.
-The majority of cases (57%) are male.
+Currently, there are 59 cases of Salmonella Enteritidis illness in eight provinces: British Columbia (6), Alberta (8), Manitoba (9), Ontario (14), Quebec (19), New Brunswick (1), Nova Scotia (1), and Newfoundland and Labrador (1).
+Ten people have been hospitalized.
+No deaths have been reported.
+Individuals became sick between March and May 2018.
+The average age of cases is 34 years, with ages ranging from 1 to 82 years.
+The majority of cases (61%) are male.

 Who is most at risk?

 Anyone can become sick with a Salmonella infection, but infants, children, seniors and those with weakened immune systems are at higher risk of serious illness because their immune systems are more fragile.